Stromboli Island, Sicily

 Living and Accommodations in Stromboli

 Stromboli offers many self-catering countryside accommodations, hotels at good rates close to the beach side as different options for staying.
-Most of them are located in the center of the village and located within an easy walking distance.
+Most of them are located in the center of the village and within an easy walking distance.
 Renting rooms can be a good option for those who do not want to spend much of living in luxurious hotels.
 However, camping is not allowed in Stromboli.

 Food and Wine

 You can get different kinds of cuisine in Stromboli ranging from the Mediterranean style food to the classic Italian combinations in most of the restaurants.
 Most of them serve food amidst a great ambience and treat you to some of the best culinary delights in the region.
 Main course meal consists of a typical Italian fare, which can be enjoyed with a glass of best quality wine.
 There are also pasta dishes served here along with pizzas to cater to the taste and preferences of different travelers.
-Besides, fish and tuna dishes are also quite good here and people relish its taste.
-Ginostra is a fishing village where you may not find plenty of choice but the traditional lunch served here is quite good.
+Besides, fish and tuna dishes are also quite good and people relish its taste.
+Ginostra in Stromboli is a fishing village where you may not find plenty of choice but the traditional lunch served here is quite good.

 By Irene Tischenko